Trump says imposing 50-percent tariffs on Canadian steel, aluminium

 US-Canada relations have plummeted amid Trump’s push to impose steep tariffs on a range of Canadian goods and his repeated threats to annex the country.

-The US president has said the tariffs are part of an effort to balance the countries’ trade relationship.
-But the Canadian government has rejected the measures as “unjustified” and unveiled retaliatory levies.
+The US president has said the tariffs – some of which came into effect last week – are part of an effort to balance the countries’ trade relationship.
+However, the Canadian government has rejected the measures as “unjustified” and unveiled retaliatory levies.

 On Monday, Ontario Premier Doug Ford announced that his government would impose a 25-percent surcharge on electricity exports to the US states of Michigan, Minnesota and New York.